 - 4 – 4 1/2 tablespoons avocado oil

 - 2 tablespoons butter

 - 1/2 teaspoon cinnamon

 - 1 tablespoon fresh herbs (oregano, chives, thyme)

 Place the onion wedges in a small bowl and sprinkle with 1 1/2 – 2 tablespoons of oil depending on the size of the onion.
 Place the remaining vegetables and herbs of choice in a larger bowl and drizzle the remaining oil over them.
 Spread the onions on a parchment lined sheet pan.
 Roast them for in a 425 degree oven for 8 minutes.
 Meanwhile place the maple syrup, butter, cinnamon, nutmeg in a small pan and turn on low.
 At 8 minutes, remove the onions from the oven pour the vegetables over the onions and stir them in spreading them evenly over the pan.
 Sprinkle with salt.
-Bake for 25 – 30 minutes.
+Roast for 25 to 30 minutes.
 Remove from the oven again and stir in the peas and the melted butter mixture.
-Roast another 10 – 15 minutes.
+Roast another 10 to 15 minutes.
 Your roasting time will vary depending on the size you’ve cut them and the tenderness of the vegetable.

-Begin checking for tenderness at the 25 – 30 minute mark.
+Begin checking for tenderness at the 25 to 30 minute mark.
 I’ve found that the best way to do this is by sticking a fork in each kind of vegetable and tasting them.
 There’s a point where the onions have slightly caramelized and the vegetables have the wonderful roasted texture that is the ideal.